jasmine/jasmine/GOALS_2.0.md

     * Top level (i.e., any `jasmine` property) should only be referenced inside the `Env` constructor
     * should better allow any object to get jasmine code (Node-friendly)
 * review everything in base.js
-* Spies
-  * break these out into their own tests/file
 * Remove isA functions:
   * isArray_ - used in matchers and spies
   * isString_